 The testimony of Mr. Yari discusses the interdependency of the natural gas system and the electric grid and describes the need for coordination between the gas and electric industries.
 The following are recent examples of this natural gas-electric interdependency, which demonstrate the need for natural gas reliability and resiliency.
-On June 30, 2015 and July 1, 2015, SoCalGas initiated an emergency localized gas curtailment for the Los Angeles (LA) Basin area due to high electric demand during hot weather conditions.
-These curtailments affected a portion of EG customers, resulting in limited gas service to those customers during the curtailment.
-Extreme hot weather in the western region of the U.S., along with decreased sources of hydro-powered EG plants, created a significant demand for natural gas to fuel electric generation plants.
+14 On June 30, 2015 and July 1, 2015, SoCalGas initiated an emergency localized gas curtailment for the Los Angeles (LA) Basin area due to high electric demand during hot weather conditions.
+These curtailments affected a portion of EG customers, resulting in limited gas service to those customers during the curtailment.15 Extreme hot weather in the western region of the U.S., along with decreased sources of hydro-powered EG plants, created a significant demand for natural gas to fuel electric generation plants.
 In addition, compliance-required maintenance on one of SoCalGas' natural gas pipelines - Line 4000 - contributed to reduced natural gas capacity to meet increased demand.
 The combination of these factors required SoCalGas to call this emergency localized curtailment of certain EG customers in order to preserve its ability to meet the demands of higher priority core gas customers and support overall electric grid reliability.
 Although these examples occurred in the LA Basin, they demonstrate the value of redundancy in a gas system.
-Temporary removal from service of SoCalGas' redundant pipeline serving the LA Basin contributed to the need to curtail customers.
-By expanding the operational options available within the San Diego system, the Proposed Project would put the Utilities in a much better position to optimize their facilities to reduce risks associated with outages on the San Diego system.
+Temporary

-Moreno would be greatly reduced with the installation of the new pipeline, compression operations would still be needed during times where system constraints related to third-party damages, pipeline outages, and other routine maintenance warrants it.
+13 See Attachment A to Prepared Direct Testimony of Neil Navin - San Diego Gas & Electric and Southern California Gas Co.
+Pipeline Safety & Reliability (PSRP) Report.
+Attachment XII to the PSRP Report, Moreno Compressor Station - Operation Analysis.
+While analysis indicates that compression at Moreno would be greatly reduced with the installation of the new pipeline, compression operations would still be needed during times where system constraints related to third-party damages, pipeline outages, and other routine maintenance warrants it.

-&lt;sup>12 See NERC Report, at 7 ("[T]he emergence of this interdependency issue has made the power sector more vulnerable to adverse events that may occur within the natural gas industry (e.g., curtailment of gas supplies. . . .)."
+14 See NERC Report, at 7 ("[T]he emergence of this interdependency issue has made the power sector more vulnerable to adverse events that may occur within the natural gas industry (e.g., curtailment of gas supplies. . . .)."

-&lt;sup>13 SoCalGas Advice Letters (AL) 4827 and AL 4831.
+15 SoCalGas Advice Letters (AL) 4827 and AL 4831.